ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 On the official page, you can quickly give it a spin with some sample data.

-In the tool, two different time series (a reference series and a labeling series).
+The UI shows 2 different time series (a reference series and a labeling series).
 Browsing through the time series is easy and intuitive.
 However, only a single label can be annotated to a certain point (window).